KenB773/kenb773.github.io/SilentScalperProj.md

 ## Project Summary

 **Silent Scalper** is my first AWS project!
-After completing AWS Certified Cloud Practitioner and Certified Cloud Architect - Associate, I felt it was time to go more hands-on and get some practical experience working with these systems before continuing on the certification path.
+After completing AWS Certified Cloud Practitioner and Certified Solutions Architect - Associate, I felt it was time to go more hands-on and get some practical experience working with these systems before continuing on the certification path.
 My Silent Scalper is a serverless data pipeline designed to solve two common problems in (inadequately architected) cloud-based systems:

 -  **Wasting money on idle compute** (servers sitting idle when there’s no work to be done)
 -  **Crashing during traffic spikes** (overloaded infrastructure from sudden file dumps)